Blog

 Rewards program to help your business save money Yes No No

 See if the BILL Divvy Card is right for you — with lines of credit from $1,000 to $5M.
-(Card issued by Cross River Bank, Member FDIC.
+(The BILL Divvy Card may be issued by one of Divvy Pay, LLC’s bank partners.
+The BILL Divvy Card is not a deposit product.
+For your specific lender, see your Card Agreement.
 Credit lines are not guaranteed and will be determined upon application approval.)

 Getting a business line of credit FAQs